Start Here, Go Anywhere!

 Many degree programs at Cincinnati State serve as stepping stones to a four-year program.
 Students can start here, earn an Associate’s degree, and then transfer those credits to a four-year institution to finish a Bachelor’s or other higher degree program.

-The Transfer Center, located on the first floor of the ATLC building on the Clifton Campus (near the cafeteria), is the place to get information on making the transition from Associate's degree studies at Cincinnati State to a Bachelor's degree.
+The Transfer Center is the place to get information on making the transition from Associate's degree studies at Cincinnati State to a Bachelor's degree.
 Here students can meet with representatives from area colleges and universities, get information about transfer events, and learn more about articulation agreements with our partner institutions.

 An articulation agreement is an officially approved agreement that allows students to make a smooth transition from Cincinnati State to a four-year institution.
 Cincinnati State currently has articulation agreements for various programs with the following colleges and universities: